 Otherwise referred to as the 'Gamekeeper's Night Dog,' the Bullmastiff dates back as early as 1795 when it was selectively cross-bred from an English Mastiff and Bulldog.
-Primarily bred for the purposes of chasing and pinning poachers intruding on the gamekeeper's land, the Bullmastiff possesses both the stature of the Mastiff and the aggression of the early Bulldog.
+Primarily bred for the purpose of chasing poachers intruding on the gamekeeper's land, the Bullmastiff possesses both the stature of the Mastiff and the aggression of the early Bulldog.
 Besides its fierce ability to chase, the breed is adept at hunting, tracking and makes a brilliant companion dog for the devoted sole owner or family.
-Falling within the 'working breed' branch of canines, alongside the Great Dane, Boxer and St. Bernard.
+Falling within the 'working breed' group, alongside the Great Dane, Boxer and St. Bernard.

 Although generally a healthy and resilient breed, the Bullmastiff is susceptible to certain ailments, including hip dysplasia and associated structural issues, as well as eyelid problems.
 Additionally prone to cancer and mast-cell tumours, as well as various cardiac diseases such as pulmonic stenosis.